Asana tracks your Derby new-product tasks, but the APQP gate review still lives in a separate folder

 Exactly what you get

 You get a stage-gated NPI system where each gate lists its required deliverables and refuses to let a programme pass until they are signed off, with FAI, control plans and PPAP held in the project record rather than a separate folder.
 The portfolio dashboard shows true gate status, not ticked tasks.
-It links to the parts, primes and traceability spine involved, and feeds programme health into business intelligence dashboards so leadership sees real progress.
+It links to the parts, primes and traceability spine involved, and feeds programme health into business intelligence (BI) dashboards so leadership sees real progress.

 How to choose a developer in Derby